-Scotch broom (Cytisus scoparius) is one of the most damaging weeds to Oregon.
-A recent analysis of economic impact from noxious weeds in Oregon found that Scotch broom alone results in a loss of $39.5 million in personal income to Oregonians.
-Unfortunately, as a class B noxious weed Scotch broom is a relatively wide-spread invasive weed in our area.
+Scotch broom (Cytisus scoparius) is one of the most damaging weeds in Oregon.
+A recent analysis of the economic impact of noxious weeds in Oregon found that Scotch broom alone results in a loss of $39.5 million in personal income to Oregonians.
+Unfortunately, as a class B noxious weed Scotch broom is a relatively widespread invasive weed in our area.

 Originally introduced as an ornamental shrub and as a dune stabilizer Scotch broom is now one of our most widespread weeds.

 Scotch broom is an attractive evergreen shrub.
 It has many slender, erect, dark green branches with small leaves up to half an inch long.
 It grows from 3 to 8 feet in height.
 From late April through early May, it is covered with bright yellow, pea-like flowers.
 The flowers mature into flattened seed pods that contain up to a dozen seeds each.
 Dried pods will crack and pop open in mid-summer and eject the seeds spreading them further.

 Scotch broom is an opportunistic and prolific invasive plant.
 A single plant can produce well over 20,000 seeds a year that can last in the soil for more than 30 years (some estimates are as long as 80 years)!

 Scotch broom easily invades disturbed sites, natural areas, dunes, and forest lands.
 This weed displaces native and beneficial plants and smothers tree seedlings, hampering reforestation efforts.
 It causes loss of grassland and open-forest habitat.
 Flowers and seeds are toxic to humans and most animals.
 Scotch broom is also highly flammable and can dramatically increase wildfire intensity and frequency.